 Importing Several Allocations at Once

 Allocating resources is especially easy when you have entered all your allocations in a spreadsheet.
-With the copy & paste import, you can import new and updated allocations in only a few steps:
+With the Quick Import, you can import new and updated allocations in only a few steps by using copy and paste:

-Learn more in our Copy and Paste Import from Spreadsheets article.
+Learn more in our Quick Import for Allocations article.

 Individually Adding Allocations